 Jamb Concrete Blocks

-Concrete corner blocks serve as the corner blocks in masonry or the ends of door openings or windows.
-One corner of the block is plain while the other is a stretcher design with the face parallel to the wall.
+Concrete corner blocks serve as the corner blocks in masonry, or as the ends of door openings or windows.
+One corner of a concrete corner block is plain, while the other is a stretcher design with the face parallel to the wall.

-The hollow part is often divided into two to three components.
+The hollow part of a partition block is often divided into two to three components.
 These blocks are ideal for the construction of partition walls.

 Bullnose Concrete Blocks

 Bullnose concrete blocks are the same as concrete pillar blocks.
-The only minor difference is that they have rounded edges.
-Thus, if you prefer rounded edges, bullnose concrete blocks are the right option for you.
+The only minor difference between the two concrete block types is that a bullnose block has rounded edges, while a concrete pillar block does not.

 Source: The constructor

 While mostly used in road construction, paving blocks are also useful in the construction of car parks and walkways.
-When used for building road shoulders and paving, they must be coated with high-visibility paints, so they are easily visible to drivers and motorists.
+When used for building road shoulders and paving, paving blocks must be coated with high-visibility paints so that they are easily visible to drivers and motorists.